jaykim305/NAS_demo/README.md

 ./run_abr.sh -t [type]
 ```
 Options:
 - `-t n`: Use NAS.
-Makes decision to download either video or DNN chunk.
+Makes the decision to download either video or DNN chunk.
+It is RL-based and runs on TensorFlow.
-- `-t p`: Use Pensieve ABR algorithm.
+- `-t p`: Use Pensieve ABR.
+It is RL-based and runs on TensorFlow.
-- `-t m`: Use Robust MPC.
+- `-t m`: Use Robust MPC ABR.
 - `-t s`: Use Buffer-based ABR.
 - `-t r`: Replay video/dnn decision from a saved NAS trace.
 (Useful for debugging.)